Motorcycle crashes can cause catastrophic injuries. Our job is to get your family justice and compensation.

 Compared to drivers of “conventional” motor vehicles, motorcyclists face an incredibly high risk of danger—even at low speeds.
 This is due to the simple fact that motorcycles lack any type of real protection for their riders and generally provide no “crashworthiness.”

-According to the Texas Department of Transportation, in 2018, about 5.5% of all motorcycle crashes in Texas led to a fatality and roughly 23% led to a serious injury.
-In comparison, just 0.36% of car accidents resulted in a fatality that same year, and only 1.7% led to a serious injury.
+According to the Texas Department of Transportation, in 2020, about 6.4% of all motorcycle crashes in Texas led to a fatality and roughly 25% led to a serious injury.
+In comparison, just 0.3% of all car accidents result in a fatality, and only about 1.7% led to a serious injury.

 While some accidents may only result in cuts and bruises (road rash)—or even broken bones—the truth is that motorcycle wrecks often lead to very severe injuries.
 The most common types of catastrophic motorcycle accident injuries include: